YosefGebreyesus/Yosef-Gebreyesus.github.io/README.md

 ## Education
-2019: Bsc in civil and environmental engineering fom the university technion israeli institute of technology
+2019: Bsc in civil and environmental engineering fom the university technion israeli institute of technology <br>
-2022: MSc in civil and envoronmental enfinnering fom the university technion israeli institute of technology
+2022: MSc in civil and envoronmental enfinnering fom the university technion israeli institute of technology<br>
 2023-present: PhD Student at Texas A&M University

 ## PUBLICATIONS